 Our comprehensive highways maintenance service includes planned and reactive maintenance, highway improvement schemes, winter maintenance, emergency response and horticulture management.

-In joint venture with Atkins, Skanska is delivering the Asset Support Contract Area 2, a five-year contract with the Highways Agency.
+In joint venture with Atkins, Skanska is delivering the Asset Support Contract Area 2, a five-year contract with the Highways England.
 It covers design and maintenance of motorways and major A roads in the south-west of England.
 This new form of contract replaced the previous managing agent contractor model, with the aim of delivering substantial maintenance savings.

 Skanska has more than 30 years’ experience of highways maintenance in the UK and is able to draw on the company’s extensive global capability.
 In Sweden, for example, Skanska is responsible for the operation and maintenance of parts of the Swedish road network.
 Teams work around the clock, every day of the year, providing winter maintenance, traffic control devices and signage, road maintenance, road sweeping and landscaping services.